 • Where applicable, these requirements will be meet by Herndon Farms.
+Our designated operator is Aqua America,

 Financial Guarantee

 A financial guarantee shall be required if final subdivision plat approval is requested prior to completion.
 Any such financial assurance shall satisfy the requirements of the subdivision regulations.